Affiliate links on Android Authority may earn us a commission. Learn more.

 PS5 Digital vs Xbox Series S games

-The available games for each console are going to be a huge deciding factor for a lot of gamers.
-The PS5 Digital will be able to play all the same titles as the standard PS5, with all enhancements, like 4K resolution, higher frame rates, ray tracing, and more.
+The available games for each console will be a huge deciding factor for a lot of gamers.
+The PS5 Digital will play all the same titles as the standard PS5, with all enhancements, like 4K resolution, higher frame rates, ray tracing, and more.

-Some of the biggest PS5 games out right now include Spider-Man: Miles Morales, Demon’s Souls, Sackboy: A Big Adventure, and Astro’s Playroom (free with the purchase of a console).
-Upcoming PS5 games to look forward to include Ratchet & Clank, Horizon Forbidden West, and the next God of War game.
+Some of the biggest PS5 games out right now include Spider-Man: Miles Morales, Demon’s Souls, Ratchet & Clank: Rift Apart, and ASTRO’s Playroom (free with the purchase of a console).
+Upcoming PS5 games to look forward to include Horizon Forbidden West and the next God of War game.

 Most of the PS4 library will be backward compatible with the PS5 digital too, but you’ll have to either own or download a digital copy.